Governing Law and Regulations

 • Rules.
 Utah's hazardous waste management rules include the federal Resource Conservation and Recovery Act (RCRA) rules and several stricter state requirements.
 The state's rules apply to hazardous waste generators and transporters, owners and operators of hazardous waste treatment, storage, and disposal facilities (TSDFs), and handlers of universal waste and used oil.

 • Administration and enforcement.
 Utah has received RCRA authorization from the U.S. Environmental Protection Agency (EPA).
-RCRA authorization allows ...
+RCRA authorization allows the Utah Department of Environmental Quality's (DEQ) Division of ...